PrefectHQ/prefect/docs/tutorials/first-steps.md

 Let's now add some [tasks](/concepts/tasks/) to a flow so that we can orchestrate and monitor at a more granular level.

 A task is a function that represents a distinct piece of work executed within a flow.
 You don't have to use tasks &mdash; you can include all of the logic of your workflow within the flow itself.
-However, encapsulating your business logic into smaller task units gives you more granular observability, control over how specific tasks are run (potentially taking advantage of parallel execution), and reusing tasks across flows and subflows.
+However, encapsulating your business logic into smaller task units gives you more granular observability, control over how specific tasks are run (potentially taking advantage of parallel execution), and the ability to reuse tasks across flows and subflows.

 Creating and adding tasks follows the exact same pattern as for flows.
 Import `task` and use the [`@task` decorator][prefect.tasks.task] to annotate functions as tasks.